 Church Alt-Rahlstedt, Gothic fieldstone church in Rahlstedt, Hamburg, Germany

-First documented in 1248, the church contains sections dating to the late 12th century, with archaeological evidence suggesting an earlier structure beneath the current choir.
+First documented in 1248, the building contains sections from the late 12th century, with archaeological evidence pointing to an earlier structure beneath the current choir.
+Fieldstone has been the primary material since those earliest periods.

 Location: Wandsbek